What You Need To Know About The New Documents On The 2016 Trump Tower Meeting

 Why, though?
 And what happened next?

-It's become clear the Russian government was working to disrupt the election and that it was doing so to Trump's benefit.
+It has become clear the Russian government was working to disrupt the election and that it was doing so to Trump's benefit.
 But what role did the Kremlin envision Trump and his campaign playing in that scheme?
 Was the goal to enlist them in a cooperative effort and — assuming the accounts are accurate — did Veselnitskaya just botch the job?

 Or was the Russian goal of sowing chaos and mistrust within the United States more important to Moscow at that time than the goal of electing Trump?
 That's what former CIA officer Daniel Hoffman has suggested: that this was about poisoning the well for everyone and planting a trap that was meant to be discovered.

-The meeting, in this view, only was meant to ensnare and embarrass the Trump camp in the way it has, according to Hoffman's thesis, and thus befuddle Americans as to what went on behind the scenes in the presidential election.
+The meeting, in this view, was meant only to ensnare and embarrass the Trump camp in the way it has, according to Hoffman's thesis, and thus befuddle Americans as to what went on behind the scenes in the presidential election.

 Why, then, would the Russians then arrange for WikiLeaks to begin releasing stolen emails that embarrassed the leadership of the Democratic National Committee the following month?